 Cabinets that have been removed for reuse should be stored indoors.
 Prior to reinstallation, ensure cabinets are clean and free of any damage sustained during storage.

 809.09.A.
 ITS Cabinet – Ground-Mounted.
 Provide a total of six conduits entering the foundation.
 This includes four 2 in (50.8 mm) Schedule 40 conduits to be connected to the 32 in (812.8 mm) communications “TRAFFIC” pull-box, one 2 in (50.8 mm) Schedule 40 conduit to be connected to the 18 in (457.2 mm) power “ELECTRIC” pull-box, and one 3/4 in (19 mm) Schedule 40 conduit to service the ground rod.
 The cost of these conduits are incidental to the cost of the ITS cabinet.
 Refer to Standard Construction Drawing ITS-10.11.
 Stub conduits 3 in to 6 in above the foundation.
-Cap unused conduits with a flexible rubber compression coupling or fitting with a hose clamp.
+Unused ducts must be sealed by a mechanical blocking plug or flexible rubber cap with hose clamp.
+Occupied ducts must be sealed with duct seal.

 Furnish two keys with each cabinet.